-- Participate in the preparation and presentation of oral and written reports which describe and analyze (a) formal community programs for aging adults, (b) systems for friends, organizations, and family providing informal support, and (c) methods which coordinate the systems of support
+- Oral and/or written reports which describe and analyze (a) formal community programs for aging adults, (b) systems for friends, organizations, and family providing informal support, and (c) methods which coordinate the systems of support

-- Participate in groups utilizing hypothetical case studies for the purpose of identifying appropriate resources for client-oriented care plans
+- Group discussion utilizing hypothetical case studies for the purpose of identifying appropriate resources for client-oriented care plans

-- Demonstrate through written examination knowledge of the aging population, trends in the health-related needs of the aging population, and historical and contemporary responses of society for meeting those needs.
+- Written examination of knowledge of the aging population, trends in the health-related needs of the aging population, and historical and contemporary responses of society for meeting those needs.

-- Explore underlying values and issues which influence the delivery of services to aging adults through classroom discussion, group participation, and personal introspection
+- Classroom discussion, group participation, and personal introspection which explorers underlying values and issues which influence the delivery of services to aging adults.

-- Attend class and participate in all classroom activities and assignments.
+- Class attendance and participation in all classroom activities and assignments.